yaml/libyaml/ReadMe.md

 The HEAD commit of your master is checked against `conf/pin.tsv`.
 The first row in the tsv file whose master-commit is found in your master history is used.
-This will pin to the correct yaml-test-suite commit and the correct whitelist commit.
+This will pin to the correct yaml-test-suite commit and the correct run-test-suite-code branch commit.

-The whitelists are stored in the libyaml branch `run-test-suite-list`.
+The test code and whitelists are stored in the libyaml branch `run-test-suite-code`.

-NOTE: If no pinning is found, you will get a warning and the HEAD commit will be used for the data and whitelist commits.
+NOTE: If no pinning is found, you will get a warning and the HEAD commit will be used for the data and test code commits.

 # Test Runner Usage